Grist-Data-Desk/ira-tracker/README.md

   - `/styles` - Map style configuration
 - `/static` - Static assets (favicon, etc.)

+## Methods

+The `project-similarity.py` script is designed to merge additional project CSVs into the main Biden White House IRA/BIL project database, handling differing schemas and deduplicating entries.

+The script normalizes state names and extracts key identifiers from different CSV formats (i.e. those from BIA, DOE, DOI, EPA, NOAA, and USBR).
+It calculates the Haversine distance between geographic points and normalizes text for comparison.
+The similarity score between projects is calculated based on geographic location, state, funding source, project name, description, funding amount, and agency.
+The score is determined by comparing these attributes and assigning points based on their similarity, with geographic location and project name being the most heavily weighted factors.

+To optimize the process, the script creates spatial and state indices for fast lookups and precomputes [TF-IDF features](https://www.geeksforgeeks.org/understanding-tf-idf-term-frequency-inverse-document-frequency/) for project names and descriptions.
+It then processes input files in chunks, identifying new projects and those requiring manual review.
+Similar projects are found using spatial and text indexing, and detailed similarity calculations are performed for candidates.
+The script formats new projects for inclusion in the main CSV and writes the updated main project list and review list to output files.

 ## Credits

 Development by [Clayton Aldern](https://github.com/clayton-aldern) for [Grist](https://grist.org).
 Project structure and additional development by [Parker Ziegler](https://github.com/parkerziegler).
 Results table component adapted from [cartokit](https://github.com/parkerziegler/cartokit).